ILIAS-eLearning/ILIAS/docs/INSTALL.md

   * ilias.ini.php
   * data/
+  * ILIAS data dir outside of the webservers docroot

 All the other files and directories should be owned by ```root```, but readable by the web user (e.g. 644/755).